 2. Having a thoughtful conversation

-3. Simply allowing yourself space to daydream and grow your innate creativity
+3. Allowing yourself space to daydream and grow your innate creativity

-Truth be told, the 24/7 world is not going to offer to leave you alone, so it is time to set your working hours, and then stick to your own rules.
+“The 24/7 world is not going to offer to leave you alone, so it is time to set your working hours, and stick to your own rules.”